 Guidelines for critical thinking in psychology.
 Many instructors emphasize the development of critical thinking skills in their teaching.
 Carol Wade developed this set of guidelines for students.

 PsychTeacher listserv.
 PsychTeacher™ is a moderated discussion list for teachers of psychology at all levels of education that is owned and operated by the Society for the Teaching of Psychology.
 It is typically used to solicit advice on demonstrations, lecture topics, videos, and other resources.

 Effective evaluation of teaching.
 Edited eBook for faculty and administrators.
 Published by the Society for the Teaching of Psychology.

 Teaching large.
 Resources, tips, and activities for large college classes.
 Many are in the form of brief videos.
 From the University of Texas.

-Speaking of Teaching.
-Stanford University's newsletter on teaching.
-Topics range from how to create a memorable lecture to how to use design a course.Getting Ready to Teach: Resources for Teaching Assistants.
+Stanford Teaching Commons.
+Stanford University's website on teaching.
+Topics range from how to create a memorable lecture to how to design a course.Getting Ready to Teach: Resources for Teaching Assistants.
 Links to sites with comprehensive information for first-time instructors.
 Some sites are general in nature; however, many are specific to psychology.
 Several demonstrations and activities are described.